-Side effects of prostate cancer treatment are nothing new, but a new survey published by American Medical Systems, sheds new light on how many survivors are suffering from side effects like erectile dysfunction and incontinence that are detrimentally affecting their sex lives and self image.
+Side effects of prostate cancer treatment are nothing new.
+But a new survey published by American Medical Systems sheds new light on how many survivors are suffering from side effects.
+Side effects like erectile dysfunction and incontinence, which are detrimentally affecting their sex lives and self image.

 We wanted to share these important results, as so many of the men we talk to have told similar stories.
 They’ve survived the cancer but didn’t expect the side effects.
 They’re eager to get back to a normal lifestyle and love that Men’s Liberty allows them to do just that!